 There is one metric that does not show significant, measured growth: financial giving.
 While we continue to hold our own, our offerings are not keeping pace with our membership growth.

+Here is a graph I included in the letter to our donors.
 Let me first say I am incredibly humbled by the generosity of so many people!
 And yet we have room for improvement.